ghaya/2020-04-01-ki/index.md

 </p>
 {% endif %}

-{% comment %}
-SPECIAL REQUIREMENTS

-Modify the block below if there are any special requirements.
-{% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+They should have a few specific software packages detailed in each section of the schedule listed below.
 </p>

-{% comment %}
-ACCESSIBILITY

-Modify the block below if there are any barriers to accessibility or special instructions.
-{% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop
   accessible to everybody.